batiste/sprite.js/README.rst

                                 // collision with the other Sprite (angles don't affect this function).
                                 // You can also pass an array of sprites to the method.

+    Sprite.onload(callback)     // call the function "callabck" the sprite's image is loaded.
+                                // If the image is already loaded the function is called immediatly.

 To update the view after modifying the sprite, call "update"::

     Sprite.update()